 - Day surgery only

 - Quick recovery surgery

 Labiaplasty is appropriate for women who are concerned about the appearance of their labia.

 There are many reasons why you might want to undergo surgery in order to change this area of your body.
-It might be due to the pain and discomfort caused whilst having sexual intercourse, wearing your favourite jeans, or you might have experienced trauma to the area during a major life event such as childbirth.
+It might be due to the pain and discomfort caused whilst having sexual intercourse, dissatisfaction, or trauma to the area during a major life event such as childbirth.